EncounterMuseum/encounter-museum/traditions/aboriginal.md

 ---
-title: Tahitian marae stone
+title: Tahitian Marae Stone
 images: ["abo.tahitimarae.jpg"]
-date: pre-Christian Tahiti
+date: Pre-Christian Tahiti
 origin: Tahiti, French Polynesia
-size:
+size: Small stone - 2 inches / 5 cm.
+Large stone - 4.5 inches / 11 cm X 2.5 inches / 6.5 cm
 ---
-A marae is a sacred place serving both a religious and social purpose in ancient Polynesian societies.
+A marae is a sacred place serving both religious and social purposes in ancient Polynesian societies.
 Most marae were destroyed or abandoned with the arrival of Christianity in the late 1800s and early 1900s.
-Stones such as this one used to construct the marae are still considered powerfully sacred and said to contain mana or spiritual energy of the impersonal force of the universe.
+Stones such as this one used to construct the marae are still considered powerfully sacred and said to contain "mana" or spiritual energy of the cosmic, impersonal force of the universe.

 [Wikipedia: Marae](http://en.wikipedia.org/wiki/Marae)

 ---
-title: pachamama
+title: Pachamama
 images: ["abo.pachamama.jpg","abo.pachamama2.jpg","abo.pachamama3.jpg","abo.pachamama4.jpg"]
 origin: Peru
-size:
+size: 5 inches / 13 cm
 ---
-Pachamama or “World Mother” is a goddess of the indigenous people of the Andes.
-Incan mythology honours her as the goddess of fertility, planting and the harvest.
+Pachamama (also Pachi Mama, Patchi-Mama) “World Mother” is a goddess of the indigenous people of the Andes.
+Incan mythology honours her as the goddess of fertility, planting, the growing season, and the harvest.
 The version of Pachamama displayed here is three-faced, reminiscent of the Triple Goddess (Maiden, Mother, Crone) of Neo-Paganism.
-Pachi Mama, Patchi-Mama or Pachamama is the Quechan or Inca word for “Mother Earth” or literally “our mother in space and time.”
-Most cultures have an Earth Mother concept and those of South America are no exception.
-But the word “Pachamama” goes beyond the name of a single Goddess, it encompasses a entire world view and way of life.
-It involves the belief that the Earth is a living being and the mother of all of Earth's life.
-In traditional societies, grown children were expected to take care of their parents and thus, it should be expected that we all care for Pachamama.
+Pachamama is the Quechan or Inca word for “Mother Earth” or literally “Our Mother in Space and Time.”
+Most cultures have an Earth Mother concept, and those of South America are no exception.
+But the word “Pachamama” goes beyond the name of a single goddess.
+It encompasses an entire world view and way of life.
+It involves the belief that the Earth is a living entity and the Mother of all Earth's life.
+In traditional societies, grown children were expected to take care of their parents, and, thus, it is expected that we all care for Pachamama as our Great Mother.
 Pachamama cares for her children as a mother cares for her young and does not turn away from them.
-If she fails to provide, it is because she is not well.
-In modern times, Pachamama is often associated with the Virgin Mary and the median between the polar opposites of Heaven and Hell, God and Satan in the blended Catholic and Native traditions of South America.
-Unfortunately, many Evangelical groups are still today working very hard to wipe Pachamama from their theology altogether.
+If she fails to provide, it is because she is ill or has not be treated well.
+In the modern, blended Christian and Native traditions of South America, Pachamama is often associated with the Virgin Mary and the median between the opposites of Heaven and Hell, God and Satan, or good and evil.
+Unfortunately, Christian groups are working to remove Pachamama altogether.
 Images of Pachamama often have three heads, a turtle on her front, a frog on her back, and a snake around her legs.
-She is the Patron of las brujas (witches, herbalists, and traditional healers) of Bolivia.
-The growing season is associated with Pachamama, while the dry season or winter is associated with Pachatata.
-Appropriate offerings to Pachamama include corn and grains, bread, and sweet pastries as well as herding animals (llamas in Bolivia), but She is most pleased by those who live in accordance with Her ways.
+She is the patron of witches, herbalists, and traditional healers.
+Appropriate offerings to Pachamama include corn, grain, bread, and sweet pastries as well as herding animals (llamas such as llamas).
+But what pleases Pachamama most are those who live in accordance with Her ways and in balance and harmony with the earth.

 [Wikipedia: Pachamama](http://en.wikipedia.org/wiki/Pachamama)